Oblong9/Oblong9/README.md

 👋 I'm Oblong or Spencer
 💻 I'm an aspiring software developer/engineer currently enrolled in college.
-🧠 I've learned HTML, CSS, and a little bit of JS.
-I'm currently working on learning Python to build some cool apps.
+🧠 I have various projects ranging from an web calculator in HTML, CSS and Java to a password vault in Python.
 🏠: New Jersey
 🚗: Elantra N